 Raccoon Seen in Daytime

 This is not necessarily cause for alarm.
 Raccoons are active by day when people leave out pet food or when the raccoons have hungry young to feed.
-Assess whether the raccoon is acting strangely-is she circling, dragging herself, acting injured or unusually aggressive?
-If yes, then contact your local animal control for assistance.
+Assess whether the raccoon is acting strangely.
+Are they circling, dragging themselves, acting injured or acting unusually aggressive?
+If yes, then contact your local animal control agency for assistance.

 Raccoon Disoriented, Falling down, Circling or Showing Unprovoked Aggression

-Call your local animal control to handle the situation.
+Call your local animal control agency to handle the situation.

 Raccoons Eating Cat Food